sghpjuikit/player/README.md

 ### Modularity

-  Most of the functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
+  Most of the functionalities are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or popups.
 Widgets' source files can be created and edited in runtime and any changes will be immediatelly reflected in the application.
-This means that if you are a developer you just edit code of the .java file, hit save and watch as the widgets are (recompiled and then) reloaded with previous state and configuration.
+This means that if you are a developer you can simply edit code of the .java file, hit save and watch as the widgets are (recompiled and then) reloaded with previous state and configuration.

 Comprehensive widget list:
 - <b>Playback</b>